ktechmidas/platform/README.md

 ### Running scripts for a specific package withing a repository

-Scripts can be run for the all packages at the same time, as well as on per-package basis
+Scripts can be run for the all packages at the same time, as well as on per-package basis.
+To run the script with the same name from all repos, run `lerna run test`.
+To run it for a specific package, run `lerna run --scope @dashevo/dpp test` (use the package name from the respective component `package.json`)

 ### Building and linking

-To link packages after you've made changes, you'll need to run `lerna bootstrap`
+To link packages after you've made changes, you'll need to run `lerna bootstrap --ci`